01 of 18

 Arizona Grand Resort: Phoenix, Arizona

-Phoenix is no slouch when it comes to upscale hotels with fabulous water parks, but it's hard to top the sprawling Arizona Grand's seven-acre Oasis Park, which features three thrilling water slides, a 10,000-square-foot wave pool and lazy Zuni River.
-Oh, and that's in addition to the resort's six swimming locales spread across the resort grounds.Continue to 6 of 18 below.
+Phoenix is no slouch when it comes to upscale hotels with fabulous water parks, but it's hard to top the sprawling Arizona Grand's seven-acre Oasis Park, which features three thrilling water slides, a 10,000-square-foot wave pool, and a lazy Zuni River.
+Oh, and those are in addition to the resort's six swimming locales spread across the resort grounds.Continue to 6 of 18 below.

 06 of 18